D3MZ/CrossLang/README.md

      - Run the translated tests.
        - Increment score by `Repo Stars × % Test Coverage` if all the tests pass.
 3. **Back-Translate to Original Language**:
-   - For *all successful translations* (from Step 1):
+   - For both successful and failed translations
-     - Transcribe the modified code (including failed tests) back to the original language.
+     - Transcribe the modified code back to the original language.
      - Run the original repository’s tests on the back-translated code.
        - Increment score by `Repo Stars × % Test Coverage` if all the tests pass.
 4. **Publish to leaderboard landing page**